mehrdadmb2/IntrusionDetectionModels/README.md

 # Intrusion Detection Models 🚀

 ![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fmehrdadmb2%2FIntrusionDetectionModels&count_bg=%2379C83D&title_bg=%23555555&icon=github.svg&icon_color=%23E7E7E7&title=visits&edge_flat=false)
 ![GitHub license](https://img.shields.io/github/license/mehrdadmb2/IntrusionDetectionModels)
 ![GitHub stars](https://img.shields.io/github/stars/mehrdadmb2/IntrusionDetectionModels?style=social)
 ![GitHub forks](https://img.shields.io/github/forks/mehrdadmb2/IntrusionDetectionModels?style=social)
 ![GitHub issues](https://img.shields.io/github/issues/mehrdadmb2/IntrusionDetectionModels)

+---

 ### 📍 Introduction
-This project is a Python-based solution for **network intrusion detection**.
-We use a variety of deep learning models to analyze and detect anomalies in network traffic.
-The models used include:
+This project provides a Python-based **network intrusion detection system** built with multiple deep learning models, enabling comprehensive analysis and performance comparison.
+The supported models include:

 - LSTM
 - GRU
 - CNN-LSTM
 - BiLSTM

-The project includes data extraction, preprocessing, transformation to time-series, and evaluation tools for each model, making it a comprehensive framework for analyzing network data.
+These models are applied to time-series data, with steps for extracting, preprocessing, and transforming datasets.
+Evaluation metrics are provided to gauge each model’s effectiveness.

 ---

 ## 📑 Features
-- **Automatic Library Installation**: Installs required Python libraries from `requirements.txt`.
+- **Automatic Library Installation**: Installs necessary Python libraries from `requirements.txt`.
-- **Data Extraction and Preprocessing**: Combines multiple CSV files from a ZIP archive, removes invalid data, and scales features.
+- **Data Extraction and Preprocessing**: Extracts CSV files from a multi-part ZIP archive, cleans data, scales features, and compiles them into a unified dataset.
-- **Time-Series Data Preparation**: Converts data into sequences suitable for time-series models.
+- **Time-Series Data Preparation**: Transforms the data for time-series analysis compatible with each model.
-- **Deep Learning Models**: Supports LSTM, GRU, CNN-LSTM, and BiLSTM for comparative analysis.
+- **Deep Learning Models**: Implements LSTM, GRU, CNN-LSTM, and BiLSTM to allow comparative analysis.
-- **Model Evaluation**: Provides accuracy, classification reports, ROC AUC, and F1 Score for each model.
+- **Model Evaluation**: Outputs accuracy, classification reports, ROC AUC, and F1 scores for each model.

 ---

 ## 📦 Installation

-Follow these steps to set up the project locally:
+### Step-by-Step Setup:

 1. **Clone the Repository**
    ```bash
    git clone https://github.com/mehrdadmb2/IntrusionDetectionModels.git
    cd IntrusionDetectionModels
    ```

+2. **Path Updates**
+   Update all paths for input and output files to match your system’s directory structure, especially when using large datasets like `CICIDS 2017`.

-2. **Install Required Libraries**
+3. **Install Required Libraries**
-   Make sure you have `requirements.txt` in the `IOT/HW3/For Me/` directory.
-Run the following command:
+   Ensure `requirements.txt` is in the `IOT/HW3/For Me/` directory and install dependencies by running:
    ```bash
    python intrusion_detection.py
    ```

-3. **Download and Extract CICIDS 2017 Dataset**
+4. **Download and Prepare the CICIDS 2017 Dataset**
-   - Place the dataset ZIP file in `IOT/HW3/For Me/` and ensure it's named `CICIDS 2017.zip`.
+   The dataset has been divided into seven ZIP files for easier handling and upload on GitHub.
+Combine all seven files into a single ZIP file named `CICIDS 2017.zip` within `IOT/HW3/For Me/` before running the program.

+5. **Python Version Compatibility**
+   Use **Python 3.12** to avoid compatibility issues, as some libraries are not yet supported in Python 3.13.

 ---

 ## 🚀 Running the Project

-To execute the project:
+To run the project, execute:
 ```bash
 python intrusion_detection.py
 ```